3d-printing-canada/Ender-5-PLUS-Direct-Drive-Modification/README.md

 2) Use the stock bowden tube to add support for the hotend wiring loom.
 Use a second bowden tube (that loops over top of the printer) to guide the filament properly.

+3) Print the STL files and use the for supporting the Boden tube and on the hotend assembly.

-3) Extend the filament runout sensor wires and route them along with the rest of the wires in the hotend wiring loom.
+4) Extend the filament runout sensor wires and route them along with the rest of the wires in the hotend wiring loom.

-4) Re-orient the spool holder so it is outside of the printer box to allow greater freedom and easier access to the bowden tube.
+5) Re-orient the spool holder so it is outside of the printer box to allow greater freedom and easier access to the bowden tube.

 # Simplify3d Profile